DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 > "If the system grows in a particular way, what are our options for coping with the growth?" - Found on Page 11 of the book

-Before, we can describe scalability, we will first need to define load.
+Before we can describe scalability, we will first need to define load.
 We can do so numerically by using load parameters.

 ### Load parameter

 A load parameter is a metric you can use to describe a particular load for a given system.
 Examples include requests per second for a web application, and the ratio of cache hits to misses.
 The load parameters you should focus on depends on the architecture of your system and your user requirements.

+> "An architecture that scales well for a particular application is built around assumptions of which operations will be common and which will be rare - the load parameters." - Page 18 of the book

 ### Performance